harishmuh/House-price-prediction-in-Bandung/README.md

 # 🏠 Bandung House Price Prediction with Machine Learning

-A Data Science Project for RancangBangun123 (RB123)

 ### **📌 Overview**

 This project builds a machine learning model to predict residential house prices in Bandung, Indonesia, using scraped property listing data.
-The model helps RancangBangun123 (RB123), a construction & architecture company, provide transparent price insights to clients and compare construction cost vs. market value.
+The model helps [RancangBangun123](https://rancangbangun123.com/) (RB123), a construction & architecture company, provide transparent price insights to clients and compare construction cost vs. market value.
 The goal is to produce an accurate, explainable, and deployable model along with a simple interactive web interface.

 ### **🎯 Business Goal**